Babak Hodjat

-Babak Hodjat (born in 1967) was the co-founder and CEO of Sentient Technologies and now holds the position of Vice President of Evolutionary AI at Cognizant.
+Babak Hodjat (بابک حجت; born November 1, 1967) is a British computer scientist, entrepreneur, and writer.
+He was the co-founder and CEO of Sentient Technologies and now holds the position of Chief Technology Officer AI at Cognizant.
 He is a specialist in the field of artificial intelligence and machine learning.
+In 1998 Hodjat co-founded Dejima Inc and served as CEO and CTO, his patented work on artificial intelligence led to the technology used by Apple for their digital assistant Siri.